th3093/SimpleTrustFund/README.md

 Any caller can create a funding for one or more specific addresses to be withdrawn after a fixed time.
 It is possible to pool funds from different sources to a single beneficiary.

+The contract can be tested on Sepolia Testnet at 0x59cf5872A7Bc78d6AAfdE328f47DFaDdE7Cf5cFB .
+The verification of the contract can be seen under: https://sepolia.etherscan.io/address/0x59cf5872a7bc78d6aafde328f47dfadde7cf5cfb#code

 Functions include:

  - addBeneficiary
     function addBeneficiary(address _ben, uint256 _timeToPayOut) external payable <br>
-    -> Add new beneficiary address with locked time duration
+    -> Add new beneficiary address with locked time duration (time * 20s is actual setting for further development)

  - safeDeposit
     function safeDeposit(address _ben) external payable <br>